M J Bridge

 The minimum SQUOT count in a weak hand will be eight, and it will be rare that the overall strength is less than 8 points.

 When vulnerable considerably more circumspection is required.

-The hand will usually be recognisably close to an opening bid, the SQUOT count will almost certainly be a sound eight, and it will be the exception that the suit is not at least six-
+The hand will usually be recognisably close to an opening bid, the SQUOT count will almost certainly be a sound eight, and I would recommend that you should stick fairly strictly to a minimum six-

 An overcall at the one-